Dell Storage Center Back End Guide

 4. Deploy the Configured Back End

 The Director installation uses a non-root user to execute commands, which includes orchestrating the deployment of the Block Storage back end.
-In Creating a Director Installation User, a user named
+In Creating a Director Installation User, we create a user named

-stack is created for this purpose.
+stack for this purpose.
 This user is configured with elevated privileges.

 To deploy the lone back end configured in Section 3, “Define a Single Back End”, first log in as the